vaenthan18/FSND-Capstone/README.md

 pip install -r requirements.txt
 ```

-- This will install all of the required python packages.
+- This will install all of the required python packages which are located in the `requirements.txt` file